trustoverip/tswg-trust-registry-protocol/spec/annex.md

 [//]: # (With some more text)

-##  Appendix A: Consolidated Requirements
+##  Annex A: Consolidated Requirements

 For ease of reference, the following table consolidates all normative requirements in this specification.
 Each requirement is linked to the section in which it appears.